aual1780/4308_NASA/Projects/grpcSpicePrototype/README.md

 #### Used on the server side
 ParEngineCmdHandler holds refrences to the JNISpice library calls.
 It is used by the worker to make spice calls.

-### GClient.java wip
+### GClient.java
+#### Client interaction
-ParCommand objects are initialized.
-They will represent a parspice call. addArg function will add parameters. used to add spice calls to par spice distribute will send data via ParClientCmdHandler ParClientCmdHandler handles rpc logic
+FunctionParCommand objects are initialized.
+These objects will represent a parspice call.
+The addArg() function will be used to queue up spice calls intended to be called concurrently.
+Each addArg function should have parameters that correspond with their respective spice functions.
+The distribute() function will then send the data to the ParSpice engine to be processed via the ParClientCmdHandler object.

-### GServer.java wip
+### GServer.java
-Opens the grpc endpoints
-Has grpc endpoints for each Spice call
+The code opens up relevant GRPC endpoints to service the client.
-Endpoints use a ParEngineCmdHandler ParEngineCmdHandler calls JNISpice library
+The respective endpoints use a ParEngineCmdHandler object to handle the requests.
+A ParResponse object is filled with the results.
+The server will then turn the object into a proto struct to be sent back to the client.
+The client will recieve the proto struct and turn it back into a ParResponse object for it to parse through.

 ### Notes
 Functions follow a camel case naming convention. (https://www.geeksforgeeks.org/java-naming-conventions/#:~:text=Java%20uses%20CamelCase%20as%20a,letter%2C%20rest%20all%20with%20capital.)